 “She is a vile little girl always looking for excuses to gain attention.
 Don’t trust her words madam, she is a liar.”

-This is what the father of a seven-year old girl said when his daughter tried to tell him that she was being abused.
+This is what the father of a seven-year-old girl said when his daughter tried to tell him that she was being abused.
 She went quiet after hearing her father’s voice.
-However, my friends and I, who had been helping out in the neighborhood slums for some time, decided to investigate the matter.
+However, my friends and I, who had been helping out in the neighbourhood slums for some time, decided to investigate the matter.

 They were a family of four – parents and two daughters.
 Once the father left for work, a friend of his visited them frequently and played with the girls.
 Away from the prying of neighbours, he touched them in inappropriate places.
 But since the girls were unaware of what constituted sexual abuse, they did not talk to anyone about it.

 It so happened that when I visited the house where her mother was employed as a domestic worker, on a Sunday morning, the little girl also tagged along.
 I was having a chat with her when she mentioned these ghastly incidents.
 Later, as we cajoled her, she mentioned that she felt ‘uncomfortable’, and in sheer innocence, narrated various incidents to us in the passing.

 Luckily, the entire neighbourhood got involved, questioned the family and the accused, and discovered that the actions of this family friend who was so ‘nice and friendly’ were indeed suspicious.
 They convinced the parents to refrain from interacting with him, and eventually the family was shifted to a new locality and the accused was barred from meeting them.